 Averted in Saints Row 2.
 Every pedestrians model is randomly generated, and you can go to a store and buy the same clothes as anyone else.

 Pokémon uses the same Nurse Joy and Officer Jenny characters for different cousins of the same name (and profession).
+This is of course a Lampshading of the games' tendency toward this trope.

 Brock could rake in a fortune with a class on telling them apart.